rezendi/ykarma/HOWTO.md

 repo, and run `mocha` to run the API tests.
 They should pass.

-9. Once you've established that tests are passing, stop `npm run test` and instead just run `npm test`.
+9. Once you've established that tests are passing, stop `npm run test` and instead just run `npm start`.
 Voila!
 The API is running locally on port 3001.

 Web Development